-In recent blog entries we’ve discussed the value and importance of using social media as a major component of your overall recruitment strategy and how to plan or strategize content consistently to reach and engage your audience.
+We’ve discussed the value and importance of using social media as a significant component of your overall recruitment strategy and how to plan or strategize content consistently to reach and engage your audience.

 From deploying automated solutions to understanding the value and power of your employees’ stories and insights, let’s examine how to make your social media recruitment content stand out, and the actionable steps you can take to ensure your content moves the needled in terms of sourcing the right candidates to help your company grow.